Pregnancy and MS Choices booklet

 The UK consensus states that pregnancy does not increase the risk of active MS. The majority of women remain well throughout pregnancy and may even see an improvement in symptoms.

-Some women may experience relapses during pregnancy.
-These can be treated with steroids at any stage of the pregnancy.
-It is thought that the risk of relapse is still the same as that of women with MS who are not pregnant.
+Some women may experience relapses during pregnancy and these can be treated with steroids if desired.
 If an MRI is required to assess a relapse, this is not contraindicated at any time throughout the pregnancy, although gadolinium contrast dye would need to be avoided.

 Symptom management

-For several symptom management treatments, the same guidelines will be applicable as they are to the general population.
-The UK consensus for pregnancy in MS plans to develop further, more specific guidelines in due course.
+Most symptom management treatments for women with MS during pregnancy will follow the same guidelines as those applied to the general population.
+The UK consensus for pregnancy in MS plans to develop these further, introducing more specific guidelines in due course.

 If you are taking symptom management medications it is helpful to discuss them with your medical team.
-They can help you decide if you still need them and if alternatives can be offered, if necessary.
-It is important to remain well, particularly during pregnancy and when caring for a new baby.
+They can help you to decide if you still need them and if more suitable alternatives can be offered.
+It is important to remain well, particularly during pregnancy and when caring for a new baby, and this includes the monitoring of symptom specific treatment strategies.

 Not all treatments will need to be stopped and the risk versus benefit will be measured on an individual basis.
 If you have any concerns about any symptomatic treatment you may be taking, speak to your MS nurse.
 It may be that referral to an obstetrician is required if you are not already under consultant-led care.

-With neuropathic pain, for example, many of the most used medications for MS are still safe for use in pregnancy.
-Amitriptyline is commonly used to treat pain in pregnancy as well as being used to treat neuropathic pain in MS. This is usually offered first.
+For neuropathic pain most of the commonly used medications are still safe for women during pregnancy.
+Amitriptyline is an option to treat pain in pregnancy as well as being used to treat neuropathic pain in MS. This is usually offered first.
 Pregabalin and gabapentin, both used for neuropathic pain in MS, are also used in pregnancy, although less commonly.

 Bladder issues are a common symptom of MS. They are also common during pregnancy.
 Urinary incontinence can be caused by hormonal changes during pregnancy and due to the extra pressure of the baby on the bladder.
 It would generally not be treated with medication.
 Pelvic floor exercises are recommended for all women during pregnancy and referrals to physiotherapy can be offered if required.

 However, if you have urinary incontinence because of MS, you may already be taking medication.
 The only treatment that has some research for use in pregnancy is oxybutynin, although the studies are only small.
 It is generally not recommended unless necessary.
 This comes back to the subject of risk versus benefit.
-If urinary incontinence is a major issue, conversations should be had with your medical team to discuss whether it may be best to stay on medication to try to manage the symptom as best as possible.
+If urinary incontinence is a major issue, conversations should be had with your medical team to discuss whether it may be best to stay on medication, or try to manage the symptom without it, as best as possible.

-Fatigue is a difficult MS symptom to manage.
-Combine that with pregnancy-related fatigue and it can become even more tricky.
-The only approved medication for fatigue in MS is amantadine.
-However, guidance for the drug states to avoid it in pregnancy.
-According to the NICE guidelines, other suggested ways to help manage fatigue include mindfulness based training, cognitive behavioural therapy, or fatigue management.
+According to the NICE guidelines, other suggested ways to help manage fatigue include mindfulness-based training, cognitive behavioural therapy and fatigue management courses.
 A referral to any of these can be made by your GP and/or MS nurse.
 Gentle exercise can also be considered, such as yoga.
-Specific pregnancy yoga courses can be found in most areas and the NHS website also has some prenatal and postnatal yoga videos to follow.
+Specific pregnancy yoga courses can be found in most areas, and the NHS website also has some prenatal and postnatal yoga videos to follow.

 Referrals